MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/aad.md

 The main types of authentication scenarios are as follows:

-* [User authentication](#user-authentication): Verifies the identity of human users through interactive prompts that prompt the user for their credentials or programmatically via a token.
+* [User authentication](index.md#user-authentication): Verifies the identity of human users through interactive prompts that prompt the user for their credentials or programmatically via a token.

-* [Application authentication](#application-authentication): Verifies the identity of an application that needs to access resources without human intervention by using configured credentials.
+* [Application authentication](index.md#application-authentication): Verifies the identity of an application that needs to access resources without human intervention by using configured credentials.

 * [On-behalf-of authentication](#on-behalf-of-authentication): Allows an application to obtain an Azure AD access token from another application and use it to access Azure Data Explorer.

-## Understanding Azure AD permissions

-In Azure AD, a service application can define different types of permissions, like read-only or read-write, that a client application can request when it needs an authorization token.
-The client application decides which permissions it requires, and when a principal attempts to access a resource through the client application, they're asked to authorize the client application to act on their behalf with the specified permissions.
-If the principal agrees, the permissions are included in the scope claim of the authorization token that Azure AD issues to the client application.

-For Azure Data Explorer, the Azure AD client application is configured to request the "Access Kusto" permission from the principal, who is also referred to as the "resource owner".
+> [!IMPORTANT]
+> We recommend using the Kusto [client libraries](../api/client-libraries.md) for user and application authentication, which simplify the authentication process.
+However, for on-behalf-of authentication, follow the process described in the [On-behalf-of authentication](#on-behalf-of-authentication) section.

 ## Microsoft Authentication Library (MSAL)